 As a professional journalist and freelancer, Freedman has written for newspapers and magazines on such environmental issues as habitat protection, parks and public lands, toxic substances, extinction, ecotourism and government regulation.
 At MSU, he directed the Australia Media, Environment, Culture and Tourism study abroad program, the Reporting in the British Isles study abroad program, and a freshman seminar abroad on environment and media in Scotland.

-His research interests include press systems and journalism practices in the former Soviet Union: international journalists’ professional standards and education; public affairs reporting; news coverage of human and political rights; and U.S. political history.
-Among his books are Environmental Crises in Central Asia: from Steppes to Seas, from Deserts to Glaciers; Presidents & Black America: A Documentary History; After the Czars & Commissars: Journalism in Authoritarian Post-Soviet Central Asia; African Americans in Congress: A Documentary History; Biodiversity, Conservation and Environmental Management in the Great .Lakes Basin; and Critical Perspectives on Journalistic Beliefs and Actions: Global Pespectives.
+His research interests include press systems and journalism practices in the former Soviet Union: international journalists’ professional standards and education; environmental journalism; public affairs reporting; news coverage of human and political rights; and U.S. political history.
+Among his books are Environmental Crises in Central Asia: from Steppes to Seas, from Deserts to Glaciers; Presidents & Black America: A Documentary History; After the Czars & Commissars: Journalism in Authoritarian Post-Soviet Central Asia; African Americans in Congress: A Documentary History; Biodiversity, Conservation and Environmental Management in the Great .Lakes Basin; and Critical Perspectives on Journalistic Beliefs and Actions: Global Perspectives.

 He began his career as an aide to U.S. Rep. Charles Rangel of New York before becoming a reporter for the Knickerbocker News in Albany, N.Y., and then The Detroit News Lansing bureau.
 After teaching as an adjunct at the School of Journalism, he joined the faculty full-time in 1996.
 He continues to write for a variety of publications on environment, public affairs, legal issues and other topics.